lewisrodgers/lewis-rodgers.github.io/_posts/2018-02-02-chrome-extensions-web-store-api-bitbucket-pipelines.md

 In fact, at one point I packaged up the wrong extension files by mistake because I was in the wrong git branch.

 But, with automated deployments you can avoid these mistakes.
-In this post, I’ll show you how to leverage the CWS API and combine it with a continuous deployment tool like Travis CI or — in this case — Bitbucket Pipelines.
+In this post, I’ll show you how to leverage the CWS Publish API and combine it with a continuous deployment tool like Travis CI or — in this case — Bitbucket Pipelines.

 ## Prerequisites